 Can you feel it?
 The air is finally starting to cool down after a long, hot summer.
-As kids go back to school at home or online and the leaves begin to fall, there’s a buffet of sensory fun awaiting pets.
+As kids return to school at home or online and the leaves begin to fall, there’s a buffet of sensory fun awaiting pets.

 1. Plan Ahead for Cold Weather.